 - Are either of you planning on going back to school ?
 Taking a sabbatical from work?
 These large life changes must be discussed early on in a relationship.

 - Have you gone grocery shopping together?
 That is a surprising “adulting” exercise to go through together.
 Is one of you a list person and the other an impulse buyer?
 This will teach you both a lot.

 - Do either of you (or both) have pensions?
 How is that going to work in terms of your retirement planning?
 Yes, retirement planning better be an early discussion for a couple, or it will be a big sore point later on.

 - Emergencies, yes they will happen.
 Once you have your financial plan, will it work with only 1 of your incomes?
-What if there is a single income planned, what happens if that disappears?
+What happens if that disappears?
 Kind of important things to talk about, because if you haven’t and something goes wrong, you don’t want to start a plan at that moment.

 - A mention of the available resources to learn about your finances would be good too, like: Financial Basics with Ellen Roseman (very good)..